rp958/omnicontroller/README.md

 3. Use a pin or an unfolded paperclip to press the reset button at the back of the controller. ![](images/reset.jpg)
 4. While pressing the reset button, plug the controller to your computer.
 Your computer should detect your controller as a mass storage device.
 5. Copy the *.uf2* firmware file to the controller memory.
-6. Once the file copy is finished to controller should restart and be detected as an XInput (XBox360) controller by default.
+6. Once the file copy is finished, the controller should restart and be detected as an XInput (XBox360) controller by default.

 Please refer to the [**GP2040-CE** installation documentation](https://gp2040-ce.info/installation) for more details.